-Over the past seventeen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.
+Since 2004, Voiceless has worked at the forefront of creating a new social justice movement – animal protection.

-There’s still so much more to do, but Voiceless is proud to have succeeded in achieving many of our original aims and objectives:
+There’s still so much more to do, but Voiceless is proud to have succeeded in achieving many of our original aims and objectives, which included:

 - Shining a spotlight on cruel industries;